© 2009 - 2015 WPP.

 The Wild Pansy Press Book of Rainy Day Activities

 As our contribution to the exhibition CRUNCHTIME!artists' responses to the global credit crisis and its timetable of associated events, The Wild Pansy Press has produced a publication in which a range of contributors make concrete suggestions for new cultural activities in a Post-Crunch society, with an emphasis on the practical, the cheap and the sustainable.

-The Wild Pansy Press put out a call for contributions last year and we've tried to include everything that came in as long as it seemed in some way to respond to what we'd asked for.
+The Wild Pansy Press put out a call for contributions and we tried to include everything that came in as long as it seemed in some way to respond to what we'd asked for.
 The contributors are mostly artists of some sort but we hope that "some sort" stretches the definition pretty widely.